TN 91 (05-24)

 Example of a wage earner anticipating a decrease in wages

-You complete a redetermination and obtain primary wage evidence for the previous 24-month review period of the disabled child’s father.
-He grossed $600 biweekly, except December to March when he worked overtime and grossed $1000 biweekly.
-The child’s payee (mother) tells you she expects her husband to work less overtime this winter and she wants you to post a $600 biweekly gross estimate for him year round.
-As evidence to the contrary exists, you contact his employer and verify that they do not want him to work overtime this winter before reducing the wage estimate.
+You complete a redetermination and obtain primary wage evidence for the previous 24-month review period of the disabled child’s parent.
+The parent grossed $600 biweekly, except December to March when the parent worked overtime and grossed $1000 biweekly.
+The child’s payee (the other parent) tells you they expects their spouse to work less overtime this winter and wants you to post a $600 biweekly gross estimate for the working parent year round.
+As evidence to the contrary exists, you contact the employer and verify that they do not want the employee to work overtime this winter before reducing the wage estimate.

 NOTE: Document your conversations with the wage reporter and the employer as well as show how you made your determination on separate Reports of Contact and lock them, or on an SSA-5002 in non-SSI Claims system cases.